duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 ## `templates` *object* [required]

-A `templates: {}` property should be used to specify the template group and all other templates that are being used.
+A `templates: {}` property should be used to specify the [template group](https://duck.co/duckduckhack/spice_templates_overview#template-groups-required) and all other templates that are being used.
 Template options can also be provided to enable or disable features depending on the chosen template group.

-More about how templates work, and how to use them, can be found in the [template overview](https://duck.co/duckduckhack/spice_templates_overview).
+More about how templates work can be found in the [template overview](https://duck.co/duckduckhack/spice_templates_overview).

 <!-- /summary -->